Frequently Asked Questions

 General Information Questions – GVSU Sport Management

-Q: What is the difference between Sport Management, sport management, and sport administration?
+Q: What is the difference between Sport Management, sport leadership, and sport administration?

-A: In higher education programs these terms are used interchangeably for degrees that train professionals to run sport organizations.
+A: In higher education programs these terms are used interchangeably for degrees that train professionals to manage within sport organizations and programs.
 In these academic programs students learn to lead organizations through applying leadership, management, general business, leisure, communication and socio-cultural theory in sport specific settings.

 Q: What kinds of jobs (and at what kinds of salaries) will I be qualified for if I study Sport Management?